ibm-cloud-docs/cloud-object-storage/basics/object-tagging.md

 * An [{{site.data.keyword.cloud}} Platform account](https://cloud.ibm.com/login)
 * An [instance of {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage/basics?topic=cloud-object-storage-provision) and a bucket created for this purpose
 * An [IAM API key](/docs/cloud-object-storage/iam?topic=cloud-object-storage-iam-overview) with Writer access to your {{site.data.keyword.cos_short}} bucket or instance
-* Objects (files) that have been uploaded to your bucket, or can be uploaded so that they may be tagged
+* Either existing or new objects that will have tags applied to them.

 ### Reading tags
 {: #object-tagging-reading-tags}